BugSwarm/bugswarm/README.md

     OPTIONS:
         -t, --threads                Maximum number of worker threads to spawn.
 Defaults to 1.
         -c, --component-directory    The directory containing all the required BugSwarm components.
+        -s, --skip-check-disk        Skip checking for disk space (default requires 50 GiB free space).
+                                     This can result in your disk filling up depending on how many/big projects are being reproduced.
 ```
 _Example_:
 ```